camunda-community-hub/camunda-modeler-plugin-manager/README.md

 There is a special plugin that is huge - at least in memory (>200MB).
 So I didn't want this to be included with the others.

-> **Warning** on a Mac you need to replace the provided JVM with one installed on your Mac.
+> **Warning** it seems that JAVA_HOME must point to `/usr/bin/java` distribution - otherwise you cannot execute the scripts.
 > At the moment I think the state is experimental - but definitely give it a try -
 > this could become a real star of the modeler plugins🤓.
 ```scala
 amm modeler-setup.sc scriptPlugin <plugin-version>
 ```
-At the time of writing this is `0.3.1`.
+At the time of writing this is `0.4.0`.
 See [Plugin Download](https://github.com/sharedchains/camunda-code-editor/releases) for the actual version.

 ### Is there a cool Plugin missing?
 Please let me know!
 Create a PR or an Issue!